Fresh Pineapple, Avocado and Pea Shoot Salad

 I am a huge fan of spring and summer because that means more salads for meals and I am a huge fan of a salad.
 Big or small, I love salad.
-Myself and 5 other bloggers teamed up to bring you some fun healthy recipes AND a fun gadget giveaway sponsored by Kitchen IQ.
+Myself and 5 other bloggers teamed up to bring you some fun healthy recipes.

 Normally when I make salads I make HUGE salads.
 At least 5-6 cups of lettuce plus all the other fun add ins.
 This time I decided to go for something different and not pile on the lettuce, but thin slices of fruits and veggies.